 Director of Academic Support

 Born and raised in Los Angeles, Julie earned her B.S. from Baylor University in Waco, Texas and her M.A. in Sports Management and Human Performance from the University of Alabama.
 Julie's role at YULA is working with students who need short or long-term academic support.
 With over twelve years of experience working in both high school and collegiate athletic settings, Julie has developed a unique understanding of the importance of providing students an environment where they are challenged to learn and grow within a supportive, encouraging, and consistent community.
 Julie loves surrounding herself with friends and family, cooking, sports, animals (especially her dog, Winnie), spending time outdoors, and traveling.

 Ms. Alexandra Novak

 Director of Athletics

 Ms. Alexandra Novak earned her BA from San Diego State University in Psychology and Communications and her MS from Indiana University in Sports Management/Athletic Administration.
-The majority of her career was spent in collegiate and professional athletics working for UCLA, LA Clippers, San Francisco 49ers and LAFC.
+The majority of her career was spent in collegiate and professional athletics working for UCLA, LA Clippers, San Francisco 49ers, and LAFC.
 Ms. Novak is also an adjunct professor at Indiana University teaching online classes in Sports Management.
-She is a local LA native growing up in Agoura Hills and is very involved in the JCC Maccabi Games.
+She is a local LA native growing up in Agoura Hills and is the Delegation Head for the LA Valley JCC Maccabi Games.
 Creating greater school spirit towards athletics and implementing the idea of person before player, and where “we” makes, “me” stronger, is very important.
-Person before player and life over sport are both a reminder that YULA Girls Athletics will always place greater value on who the individual is off the court vs. what they can do on it.
+Person before player and life over sport are both a reminder that YULA Athletics will always place greater value on who the individual is off the court vs. what they can do on it.